-The card features 24 NPN and/or PNP inputs connected to two quick release screw terminal connectors that are connected, through a galvanically isolated interface, to I/O lines of 40 pins socket and to a specific I/O expander.
+The card features 16 NPN and/or PNP inputs connected to two quick release screw terminal connectors that are connected, through a galvanically isolated interface, to I/O lines of 40 pins socket.
 All these lines are visualized by proper LEDs and have been selected to be able to take full advantage of possible grifo® Mini Module internal peripherals; in such case the inputs can generate interrupts, be counted by hardware counters, acts as a trigger, etc.